"What a wonderful life I've had! I only wish I'd realized it sooner." Colette

 "We're here," Nico announced, "and there's the Acropolis."

-As I sipped my Mocktail on the rooftop balcony I tried to remember stories of Greek Gods and Myths we were taught in school, I loved those.
+While sipping my first Mocktail on the rooftop balcony I tried to remember mythological stories we were taught in school, I loved those.
 Aunt Cathy, who was Greek, would have been tickled.
-(Photo: a recreation of the Parthenon's former pediment, in the Acropolis Museum.
-Zeus is in the center; with Athena, who sprang fully grown from his head, to the right)
+I wanted to pinch myself: after all the planning, saving and anticipating, I was actually in Greece.

-The pool area looked like photos you see in ads, but I wouldn't have time to stick my toes in, not that I was interested in squeezing into a suit.
-But sipping something yummy in a lounge chair woulda been nice.
+The rooftop pool area looked like photos you see in ads, but there wouldn't be time to stick my toes in, even if I could manage to squeeze into a suit.
+But it's a perfect spot for sipping something yummy in a lounge chair.

 Karaiskaki Square, Athens

-Organized vacations aren't really my cup-of-tea, but I figured the chances of me decided to up and head for something like this were nill, since I'm more of a 'fly,-rent-a-car and take my chances' gal.
-For that reason I signed up for an excursion each day we stopped at a new island.
+Organized vacations aren't really my cup-of-tea, but the chances of me deciding to up and head for such an extensive trip like this were nill, since I'm more of a fly, rent-a-car and take my chances gal.
+To take full advantage, I signed up for an excursion every day of the trip.

-Only problem was I was out of shape.
-I had a hard time walking around the RV park without huffing and puffing...how could I possibly climb to the top of the Acropolis?
-For months I tried to maintain an exercise routine, either walking around the park or on the treadmill in the gym; until the week before I left I threw up my hands and figured I'll either make it or I won't. travel walking stick for short people saved me.
+Only problem: I was out of shape.
+It was hard just walking around the RV park without huffing and puffing...how could I possibly climb to the top of the Acropolis?
+For months I tried maintaining an exercise routine, either walking around the park or treadmilling in the gym; until the week before I left I threw up my hands and figured I'll either make it or I won't.
+If I'm too tired or achy I could skip a trip and stay on the ship; but I hoped my travel walking stick for short people would save me.

-So after breakfast our second day, we jumped on pre-determined buses and headed for the Acropolis.
-In early April, high season had not yet arrived.
-I've said I haven't travelled overseas in 30 years, and off-season crowds were nowhere near this large.
+In early April, high season had not yet begun.
+I've said I haven't travelled overseas in 30 years, when off-season crowds were nowhere near this large.
 I couldn't imagine the middle of summer - all those people under a hot sun?
 No, thanks.

-I was half-listening while fidgiting with my camera settings and likely missed a lot, but it was hard for me to concentrate.
+I was half-listening while fidgiting with my camera and missed a lot, but it was hard to concentrate.
 Too much stimuli at one time for my brain.
-(Photo note: see how they're filling in missing pieces, which will eventually weather like the rest of the marble.
-They're hoping restoration will be finished in 15-20 years; our guide joked 40.)

 Which led to me losing my entire group.

-Group #1's guide, while explaining a significant event, recognized a stranger amongst her flock; and despite my protests that I'd stay put until Friends and Others arrived, she insisted on contacting MY guide (L) via radio; and waited with me until we saw his hand waving in the distance, very embarassing.
+Group #1's guide, while explaining a significant event, recognized a stranger amongst her flock; but despite my protests that I'd stay put until Friends and Others caught up, she insisted on radioing MY guide, and waited with me until we saw his hand waving in the distance, so embarassing.
 I felt like I was lost at a mall.
-But while waiting I did learn about the Greek Flag on the tower, in a nutshell:
+At least while waiting I did learn about the Greek Flag on the tower, in a nutshell:

-On May 30th, 1941, two teenagers crept through an ancient passageway they learned about from reading text books and scaled the Acropolis to tear down the Swastika flag, one of the first acts of resistance against occupying forces.
+On May 30th, 1941, two teenagers crept through an ancient passageway they discovered from reading Greek text books to tear down the Swastika flag, leaving the flagpole empty in one of the first and most famous acts of resistance against occupying forces.

-It's a good thing we were pretty much through the Acropolis, for the rest of the trip down from the mount, I stuck close to my newfound friends like a puppy.
-I didn't take as many pictures.
+It's a good thing we were pretty much through the Acropolis, for the rest of the trip down from the mount I stuck close to my newfound friends like a puppy and took fewer pictures.

 We ended our tour at the Acropolis Museum, which was too brief (Click on the link for a brief meandering through the museum).
 Again, we were on a time schedule and the place was pretty busy, so I continued snapping photos because I knew they planned a bathroom stop at the end, and I didn't need to go.
 I wouldn't lose them again.